GLOBAL MARKETS-Wall Street gets respite from positive data, pause in dollar rally | Headlines

 When the Fed concluded its last policy meeting in early February, prior to the release of bumper January employment and business-sector activity data, markets showed traders expected a peak rate of 4.73%, meaning that there's almost an extra three-quarters of a point now priced in.
 U.S. two-year Treasury yields, the most sensitive to shifts in interest-rate expectations, have risen by almost 80 bps in that time, while the S&P 500 has lost 6% in value from Feb.
 2's five-month highs.

 Bruce Kasman, head of economic research at JPMorgan, has added another quarter-point hike to the ECB outlook, taking it to 100 basis points.
 Germany's 2-year bond yield broke above 3.0% on Friday for the first time since 2008.
-"The risk is clearly skewed toward greater action from the Fed," says Kasman.
+"The risk is clearly skewed toward greater action from the Fed," Kasman said.

 The dollar has been the main beneficiary of the shift in expectations for Fed rates.
 It has risen by 3% this month against a basket of major currencies, which would mark its strongest monthly performance since September, when it hit 20-year highs.